 Industrial enzymes are widely used in industry already for decades with a long history of safe use.
-Except for the intrinsic sensitizing potential of all enzymes and the irritating potential of some of those enzymes that hold proteolytic activity, they are of limited significance from a toxicological point of view.
+Except for the intrinsic sensitizing potential of all enzymes they are of limited significance from a toxicological point of view.
 The capacity to cause respiratory allergic reactions in humans is, however, one which must be subject to stringent control both in occupational, professional and consumer settings.
 Past experience demonstrates that enzymes can be used safely by ensuring that the exposure is kept below the DMEL, and that this can be obtained by providing thorough risk assessment and risk management.
 This is also a key issue for the expansion of enzymes into new product categories, where the risk assessment and risk management process is absolutely vital for such new business areas.